The Pain Factor

 What is pain?
 Where does it come from?
 Is there anything we can do to control it, overcome it, even leverage it?

-This podcast is a comprehensive exploration of physical, mental, and emotional pain.
-Through shared information, personal narratives, and professional insight, we aim to understand this complex reality.
+This podcast is a comprehensive exploration of chronic pain management alongside physical, emotional and mental pain.
+Through shared data, clinical insight, and pain science, we aim to understand this complex reality.

 We want to be clear: this is not a self-help podcast.
 It is about fostering accountability while maintaining a human approach to sensitive issues.
 Religion, mysticism and positive thinking are things we purposefully, and adamantly, distance ourselves from.